Architecture: Product & Installation¶

 Methodology-owned |

-change, verify, mece, trace, memory agents; skills; scripts; build files |
+design, uat, verify, mece, trace, docu agents; skills; scripts; build files |

 Replaced — always get the latest version |